supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Hasse Diagram of POR.md

 > [!lecture] Lecture-46

 - For a finite POSET, there must be at least one minimal and maximal element.
+- A finite (non-empty) POSET is not guaranteed to have a greatest and least element.
 - For an infinite POSET, there is NO minimal or maximal elements.
 - If a POSET contains a smallest and largest elements, then it does NOT mean that every two elements are comparable.
 - If a POSET $(A, R)$ has NO maximal elements, then $A$ is infinite.